Environmental Studies

 L82 EnSt 451 Environmental Policy

-This course examines the relationship between environmental economics and environmental policy.
-The course focuses on air pollution, water pollution, and hazardous wastes, with some attention given to biodiversity and global climate change.
-The course examines critically two prescriptions that economics usually endorses: (1) "balancing" of benefits against costs (e.g., benefit-cost analysis) and the use of risk analysis in evaluating policy alternatives; (2) use of market incentives (e.g., prices, taxes or charges) or "property rights" instead of traditional command-and-control regulations to implement environmental policy.
+Course will examine the relationship between environmental economics and environmental policy.
+The course will focus on air pollution, water pollution, and hazardous wastes, with some attention given to biodiversity and global climate change.
+The course will examine critically two prescriptions that economics usually endorses: (1) "balancing" of benefits against costs (e.g., benefit-cost analysis) and the use of risk analysis in evaluating policy alternatives; (2) use of market incentives (e.g., prices, taxes, or charges) or "property rights" instead of traditional command-and-control regulations to implement environmental policy.
 Prerequisite: Econ 1011.

 Same as L11 Econ 451